 |Wyoming||1 hour, unless polls are open 3 or more consecutive, nonworking hours||Yes||Yes, but not during mealtimes|

 Understand and Meet Your Obligations with State Voting Laws

-For more details on voting right laws in your state, download the handy chart from ComplyRight.
+For more details on voting right laws in your state, download this handy chart at HRdirect.com.
 The chart covers the specifics for all 29 states, including additional information on whether employees need to provide advance notice of any requests.

 And to keep your business up to date with all mandatory labor law postings — including any postings covering voting-leave rights — enroll in Poster Guard® Compliance Protection.
 We guarantee our posters are 100% compliant with all federal, state, county and city regulations.
 In fact, if you’re ever found out of compliance, we pay the fines.
 It’s an added level of protection that other poster providers simply cannot provide.